 Every Slide Needs a Point.
 Period!

-You can either watch the video below or scroll down the page for the written tutorial if your office bans the use of YouTube.
+To get started with episode #1, see the video below or scroll down the page for the written tutorial.

 What’s the Point?! – Episode #1 Video Tutorial

 What’s the Point?! – Episode #1 Written Tutorial

 Before learning these new pie chart tricks, remember to ask yourself this question when building slides:

 What’s the point?!

 - Why did I go to all of the effort to pull this information together?

 - What do I want someone to understand by seeing this information?

 - What do I hope someone thinks after I present it to them?